Sulib1515/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 task5- Create a script that lists all local variables and environment variables, and functions. task6- Create a script that creates a new local variable.
-Create a script that creates a new global variable.
+Create a script that creates a new global variable. task7- Create a script that creates a new global variable.